alexmy21/redis-meta/README.md

 3. Dictionary’s (catalog's) Entities;
 4. Metadata Graph that represents different types of data-sets (instances of the metadata Entities).

+Metadata management in this proposal is a schema driven.
+It means that all metadata entities are defined by schema.
+Schema is yaml file created outside of the meta-aap and located in the

 ### Dictionaries, Bit sets, HLLs

 These objects are persisted outside of the Metadata Graph.
 Depending on the MDS implementation it could be: